Chorleywood Parish Council | Risk Assessments

-Staffing of the office will be kept to a minimum to allow for Government guidelines on social distancing.
+Staffing of the office will still be kept to a minimum to allow for Government guidelines on social distancing.
+Officers will, in the main, be working from home and the Parish Rangers will be carrying out essential work on the Common and Cemetery.
+They will be practicing social distancing so please respect their space.

 If you wish to speak to an officer please follow instruction notices on the front door.